clap-rs/clap/README.md

 ## What's New

+Here's whats new in 2.29.2:

+* **Many ZSH Completions Improvements** (Thanks to @segevfiner)
+  *  Positional arguments will default to file completion when not using specific values!
+  *  Implement postional argument possible values completion
+  *  Removes redundant code from output
+  *  Don't pass `-S` to `_arguments` if Zsh is too old
+  *  Fix completions with mixed positionals and subcommands
+  *  String escape possible values for options

 Here's whats new in 2.29.1:

 * Debloats clap by deduplicating logic and refactors for a ~57% decrease in code size!
 This is with zero functinoality lost, and a slight perf increase!